ABOUT MATTHEW AJIBADE

 L2 & Heritage Phonology, African Languages and Linguistics, African Language Pedagogy

-May 2025.
-Ajibade, Matthew (2005, May 15-17).
+Ajibade, Matthew (2025, May 15-17).
 Perceptual comparison of voicing distinctions across labial-velar, labial, and velar stops.
-56th Annual Conference on African Linguistics (ACAL).
+56th Annual Conference on African Linguistics (ACAL) [Oral Presentation].
 Twin Cities: MN: University of Minnesota.

-April 2025.
-Ajibade, Matthew & Darcy, Isabelle & De Jong, Kenneth.
-CV transitions and L1 experience explain perceptual discrimination of Yoruba labial-velar stops.
+Ajibade, Matthew, Darcy, Isabelle, & De Jong, Kenneth (2025, April 23-25).
+CV transitions and L1 experience explain perceptual discrimination of Yoruba labial-velar stops [Oral Presentation].
 New Sounds.
 Toronto, Canada: University of Toronto.

 Find Me Here: